ejduwell/batchScratcher/README.md

 ---

-### Submitting Jobs Within the MATLAB GUI to Run in A Separate Terminal Window:
+### Instructions for Submitting Jobs Within the MATLAB GUI to Run in A Separate Terminal Window:

 ---